 The story of a man who used to go by a different name and a team which almost played in a different city.

 These days, it can feel as though we know every player’s story, past and present.
 But sometimes, a player slips through the cracks.

 Fastballs, poker, and laundry.
 All the ingredients for a Hall of Fame career.

-He is forgotten now, but at one time, he was a pretty big deal.
+The name is forgotten now, but at one time this man was one big deal.